| A Brief History

 its control over the assets.
 A federal appeals court ruled in 1964 that FmHA must allow

+states to manage their own assets.
 Still, progress was slow.
 States negotiated with FmHA on the parameters under which

 assets would be returned.
 Primarily at issue, was how the states would cover the cost of